No one wants to live in fear, but the reality is: what goes up, must come down.

 Haven’t started investing yet?
 It can be overwhelming.
 Start small!
 Websites like Fundrise allow you to start real estate investing with as little as $500.
 Then you can add to it in increments as low as $100.
 Remember, something is better than nothing, and time is your biggest ally when it comes to investing.
 Starting in your 20s rather than your 30s makes a huge difference.
 The SEC (a U.S. Government organization) has created a calculator to teach this concept.
 It can be found here.

 3. Make a Plan to Get Out of Debt

 Step one to getting out of debt is deciding when.
-Collect all the data about your debt, calculate the total, and then choose a date that it will be paid off by.
+Collect all the data about your debt, calculate the total, and then choose a date it will be paid off.
 And stick to it!
 Make a plan.
 It’s like a diet…a rough plan isn’t a plan.
 Be specific.
 Write it down.
 Have a friend hold you accountable.
 Dave Ramsey, the infamous financial planning expert, has processes for this if you need a program to follow.

 4. Decrease Your Dependency Rate

 Indiana-based financial adviser, Peter Dunn, professes the importance of decreasing our financial dependency.
 If you regularly spend 95% of your income (or $.95 of every dollar), your dependency rate is 95%.
 Your goal should be decreasing your dependency rate over time, even if your income increases.
 Not only will it prevent stress in a recession, but it will also help with retirement.
 Set a goal, and remember: progress over perfection.
 If you’re at 90%, make your first goal 80%, adding 10% of your income to a monthly savings account.
 This will protect you in times of unforeseen circumstances.

 When it comes to a potential recession, the best thing you can do for yourself and your family is be prepared.

 5. Have Your Resumé Up-To-Date and Posted on LinkedIn